The first time I met my stepdaughter, we went to a local trampoline park to play.

 Like so much of adulting, stepparenting doesn’t come with a user manual: Section 1.0 Marriage, Section 2.0 Building Relationships with Stepchildren, Section 3.0 The Ex, etc. But with the help of some incredible resources, you’ll feel less like an idiot and instead, better equipped to handle any blended family situation you encounter.

-The Best Stepmom Books to Help You Navigate Stepparenthood
+The Best Stepmom Help Books to Support You in Navigating Stepparenthood

 The Single Girl’s Guide to Marrying a Man, His Kids, and His Ex-Wife: Becoming A Stepmother With Humor And Grace

 This book is so stinkin’ funny but still totally relatable and full of great advice.
 Highly recommend.